chrischeks/assignment/README.md

 ## USE

 - After running the application, you can send a POST request to (http://localhost:3000/transfers) using CURL, Postman, etc
 - In-memory wallets were created.
-Therefore, payloads has to match any of the wallets available
+Therefore, request payload details have to match any of the wallets created
 - There's a sample payload in a root level file named .payload-example

 ## Project Clone